h3its/Team4-ChessPuzzleGame/README.md

 pip install -r requirements.txt

 Now:
-git remote add origin https://github.com/h3its/Team4-ChessPuzzleGame.git     --> This will add the github repo as your remote repository
+git remote add origin https://github.com/h3its/Team4-ChessPuzzleGame.git     --> This will add the github repo as your remote repository (just to make sure)

 git push --set-upstream origin <YOUR_BRANCH_NAME>   --> This will push your changes to YOUR INDIVIDUAL BRANCH on github, we will merge these changes individually into the main code base.